 Active hexose correlated compound (AHCC) may lower blood sugar levels.
 Caution is advised when using medications that may also lower blood sugar levels.
 Patients taking insulin or drugs for diabetes by mouth should be monitored closely by qualified healthcare professionals, including pharmacists.
 Medication adjustments may be necessary.

-Other possible interactions include: antianxiety agents, antibiotics, antifungals, antilipemics, antiprotozoals, antivirals, Bifidobacterium longum, dermatologic agents, gastrointestinal agents, Genistein combined polysaccharide (GCP), hepatotoxins, Nucleoforce®, respiratory agents, weight loss agents.
+Other possible interactions include antianxiety agents, antibiotics, anticancer herbs and supplements, antifungals, anti-inflammatories, antioxidants, antiprotozoals, antivirals, Bifidobacterium longum, dermatologic agents, gastrointestinal agents, genistein combined polysaccharide (GCP), hepatotoxins, herbs and supplements that lower cholesterol, herbs and supplements that suppress the immune system, Nucleoforce®, respiratory agents, weight loss agents.

 You should read product labels, and discuss all therapies with a qualified healthcare provider.
 Natural Standard information does not constitute medical advice, diagnosis, or treatment.